Hiking in Taipei: My 21 Favorite Taipei Hikes

 My family soaking their feet at Lengshuikeng on a rainy day

-Qingtiangang Loop Trail
+Qingtiangang Circular Trail

 This easy, mostly flat loop trail takes less than an hour and is suitable for children.
 Because of this, it is the most popular walking trail in Yangmingshan by visitor numbers.